 In 2014, GBUAPCD, and the city of LA settled on an agreed-upon approach to control dust emissions in Owens Valley.

 This historic agreement led to the development of the 2016 State Implementation Plan, the guiding document for dust compliance at the lake.

 Dust at the lake is now more than 99.4% contained.
 Achieving successful dust control has come at a cost of more than $2.5 billion to LADWP ratepayers, and consumes as much water as the residents of Long Beach each year.

 Gifts of Rock and Water

 People have long benefitted from the richness of the Owens Lake area.
-For at least 10,000 years, the Indigenous People of the Owens Valley have lived here and harvested resources, including glass-sharp obsidian for arrow points and spearheads.
+For at least 10,000 years, the Indigenous Peoples of the Owens Valley have lived here and harvested resources, including glass-sharp obsidian for arrow points and spearheads, as well as for food sources.
+The lake's original name, given by the Nüümü (Owens Valley Paiute), is Patsiata.
 In the mid-1800s, other resources, like silver and grazing land, began attracting prospectors and settlers.
 Located high above the town of present-day Keeler, Cerro Gordo, or “fat hill,” yielded the largest silver deposit in California.

 Traces of the Past

-The region supports grazing land, mining for soda ash, trona, and borax.
-Weatherworn cattle chutes, abandoned mines, and factories stand as a testament to past human activity.
+The region supports grazing land, and mining for soda ash, charcoal, silver, and minerals.
+Weather worn cattle chutes, abandoned mines, and factories stand as a testament to past human activity.
 Cerro Gordo remains a ghost town.
 In Keeler, the Carson and Colorado Railroad Depot and a talc mill still stand.
 Remnants of the Swansea Pier remain along the east shore.
 Charcoal kilns, cattle chutes, and a plate glass factory remain on the west shore.
 Amidst these relics, ranching and mining still take place today.